Monopond/fax-api/README.md

 * [SendFaxRequest Parameters](#sendfaxrequest-parameters)

 ### Sending a Fax with Resolution in FaxMessage
-To assign a fax to have a Resolution in the request similar to the following example can be used.
+To assign the fax resolution, a request similar to the following example can be used.
 ```xml
 <v2:SendFaxRequest>
     <FaxMessages>